 Did you sustain catastrophic injuries or was your loved one killed by a defective product in Brownsville or Cameron County?
 Get yourself legal representation as soon as possible.

-Herrman & Herrman, P.L.L.C. has an office on Harrison Street in Brownsville as well as locations in Corpus Christi, McAllen, and San Antonio.
+Herrman & Herrman, P.L.L.C. has an office on Harrison Street in Brownsville as well as locations in Corpus Christi, Corpus Christi South Side, McAllen, San Antonio, Houston and Ft.
+Worth.
 We have both English- and Spanish-speaking attorneys and staff members so we can discuss your legal questions in the language that you prefer to speak about complicated legal issues.

 Our firm is an active member of our community.
 We provide the annual Innovation Scholarship program for students.
 We also participate in the Annual Texas Patriot Ruck March, Corpus Christi Independent School District Back-to-School Teacher Training, Petey’s Back-to-School Bash at the Richard M. Borchard Regional Fairgrounds, and the PRIDE Corpus Christi Parade and Block Party.